 “Ah, that sounds smart, I should do that”.
-I did two work nomad tests this year and the reaction was the same every single time – colleagues would notice my boost in productivity.
-This year I went to Dubai, Dubrovnik and Abu Dhabi (with Marrakech and Malta planned for this year and Bali and Skopje for 2020) as a test to see if/how I would appreciate working away from home, remotely, for a week.
+I did two work nomad tests in 2019 and the reaction was the same every single time – colleagues would notice my boost in productivity, focus and output.
+In my first year, 2019, I went to Dubai, Dubrovnik, Abu Dhabi and Marrakech.
+In 2020 (despite Corona) to Bali and Malta as a test to see if/how I would appreciate working away from home, remotely, for a week.
 So here’s some quick background, on top of my earlier description of the experiment.

 As early as in 2008 (!)
 I registered the domain newnomading.com, preparing for a new life, working remotely from different parts of the world.
 Although I did end up traveling the world (and a lot), it didn’t turn out in the romantic way I had envisioned and/or many digital nomads do now.